EkanshdeepGupta/connect-four-classifiers/README.md

 ## LIBRARIES

-- numpy: for numpy arrays
+- numpy: for numpy arrays.
-- sklearn: for decision tree
+- sklearn: for decision trees.
-- sklearn.naive_bayes: for Naive Bayes
+- sklearn.naive_bayes: for Naive Bayes.
-- sklearn.svm: for SVM
+- sklearn.svm: for SVM.
-- sklearn.model_selection: for K-fold cross validation
+- sklearn.model_selection: for K-fold cross validation.
-- sklearn.metrics: for classification accuracy
+- sklearn.metrics: for classification accuracy.
-- matplotlib.pyplot: for plotting accuracies for all tests
+- matplotlib.pyplot: for plotting accuracies for all tests.
-- time: for computing running time
+- time: for computing running time.

 ## ALGORITHM